This article has many images and footnotes; I encourage the reader to download it as a pdf here: Shogren_Christians and

 And we’ll pick the number 5 at random, and count out every 5 letters.
 This leaves us with:

 And of course we can add vowels back in and divide the words, all at our discretion.
 With a bit of creativity, I can come up with a “meaning.”

 HouSe WH LeaViNg ReD HHH [a known code for Habitat for Humanity House!]
 Do HiS MSN [Microsoft Network!?].
-I will choose to interpret this jibber-jabber – and that’s what Bible codes always yield, folks – as a prediction that when he leaves the White House, Jimmy Carter will erect Habitat houses, some of them red, and do something with Microsoft.
-His Habitat connection is a well-known fact, but after looking online I found this headline from August, 2016 – “Jimmy Carter appeals to Bill Gates [of Microsoft!] to stop the massive dumping of toxic coal ash.”
+I will choose to interpret this jibber-jabber – and that’s what Bible codes always yield, folks –as a prediction that when he leaves the White House, Jimmy Carter will erect Habitat houses, some of them red, and do something with Microsoft.
+His Habitat connection is a well-known fact, but after looking online I found this surprise from August, 2016 – “Jimmy Carter appeals to Bill Gates [of Microsoft!] to stop the massive dumping of toxic coal ash.”
 And so, in our little vignette, I will go on to publish an article that demonstrates beyond a doubt that my Bible Code is 100% secure and that Carter was destined to work with Habitat and to scold Bill Gates!
 Of course, I have done what in Latin is called Vaticinium ex eventu – a prediction only after the event takes place; no way I could have seen this coming before the events!

 The same “code,” by the way, may be forced to predict a publication by Old Testament scholar Von Rad or some sort of pronouncement about HHH and DHS – obviously, references to 1968 presidential candidate HHH [as Hubert H. Humphrey was called] or the US Department of Homeland Security [the DHS]!